Elldreth/loopback_scaler/README.md

 ## Key features
 - **Iterative enhancement**: The script processes the input image in several loops, with each loop increasing the resolution and refining the image quality.
 The image result from one loop is then inserted as the input image for the next loop which continually builds on what has been created.
 - **Denoise Change**: The denoising strength can be adjusted for each loop, allowing users to strike a balance between preserving details and reducing artifacts.
-- **Adaptive change**: The script adjusts the amount of resolution increase per loop based on the average intensity of the input image.
-This helps to produce more natural-looking results.
+- **Dimension Increase**: The script adjusts the amount of resolution increase per loop based on the easing option chosen.
+This helps to improve image quality at different points in the looping.
 - **Image filters**: Users can apply various PIL Image Filters to the final image, including detail enhancement, blur, smooth, and contour filters.
 - **Image adjustments**: The script provides sliders to fine-tune the sharpness, brightness, color, and contrast of the final image.